 In the circumstances where tenders are held we publish information on the outcome of these processes via market reports, which are available on our web-site.
-This is currently the case for Reactive Power (every six months), STOR (as required), Fast Reserve (monthly), and Firm information will also be published for Maximum Generation Service on a disaggregated basis.
+This is currently the case for Reactive Power (every six months), STOR (as required), Fast Reserve (monthly) and Firm Frequency Response (monthly).
+In addition information will also be published for Maximum Generation Service on a disaggregated basis.